Choosing the right tradesperson to fix your chimney or fireplace

 Ask who will actually be doing the work

-When each tradesman comes to quote on your project, make sure you ask them who will actually be doing the work.
-You need to find out which aspects of the job will be carried out by the tradesman himself, and which elements will be undertaken by other members of his team, or sub-contractors.
+When each tradesperson comes to quote on your project, make sure you ask them who will actually be doing the work.
+You need to find out which aspects of the job will be carried out by the tradesperson himself, and which elements will be undertaken by other members of his team, or sub-contractors.

 I don’t use subcontractors at all - it’s all done in-house.
 I employ the whole team, which means I can vouch for the quality of all the work that’s done, and take complete responsibility for it.

-Never hire a tradesman who demands the full cost of the job upfront
+Never hire a tradesperson who demands the full cost of the job upfront

 However, full payment shouldn’t be made until the project is completely finished, and you’ve thoroughly inspected all the work.
-Never hire a tradesman who demands the full cost of the job upfront.
+Never hire a tradesperson who demands the full cost of the job upfront.